pauldub/homebrew/Library/Contributions/manpages/brew.1.md

 to recognize `brew cmdname`.

 Some external commands are shipped with Homebrew, and enabled by default.

-  * `audit [--warn]`:
-    Checks all formulae for Homebrew coding style violations.
-This should be run before submitting a new formula for inclusion.

-    If `--warn` is passed, performs additional stricter checks that may not need to be fixed before submitting.

   * `options` <formula>:
     Displays install options specific to <formula>.